Transformation Functions

 PC-based controllers only

-This topic describes the APIs, development environment, and concepts needed to build and run transformations with the Automation1 Controller.
+This page tells you about the APIs, development environment, and concepts necessary to build and run transformations with the Automation1 controller.

 Transformation Behavior and Concepts